vertilia/text/README.md

 tools, like [Poedit](https://poedit.net/) or others) you'll produce a text file with `.po` extension containing source language messages, placeholders for target language translations, say French, and a rule for French plural form conversion.
-After translating the placeholders in `.po` file into French, you normally include the result file in your project as `locale/fr/LC_MESSAGES/messages.po`.
-This is a GNU norm, but of course you may use any folder and filename.
+After translating the placeholders in `.po` file into French, you normally include the result file in your project as `locale/fr_FR/LC_MESSAGES/messages.po`.
+This is a GNU norm, but with `Text` you may use any folder and filename.
 The most important part here is that you (and other users of your codebase) could easily locate translation files and clearly distinguish languages and domains.

 > See [Keywords for `xgettext`](#keywords-for-xgettext) below for things to configure when running gettext tools on your
 > codebase.